daveads/awesome-articles/README.md

 ------------

-This list contains links to articles written by developer's, computer scienctist,programmer, #like minded people. so if you have written an articles or came across acticles you feel every one should read feel free to add a link.
+This list contains links to articles written by developer's, computer scienctist,programmer, #like minded people. so if you have written articles or came across acticles you feel every one should read feel free to add a link.